-- 937. Despite considerably higher service costs of the domestic debt, limitation of the exchange rate risk and the refinancing risk in foreign currencies are among the primary goals in the Public Finance Sector Debt Management Strategy for 2002-2004.
+Despite considerably higher service costs of the domestic debt, limitation of the exchange rate risk and the refinancing risk in foreign currencies is among the primary goals in the public finance sector debt management strategy for 2002-04.
 The basic measure of these two types of risk is the share of foreign debt in total debt.
-Hence, the main means of reducing the exposure to both the defined risks is decreasing this foreign debt share. - 938.
+Hence, the main means of reducing the exposure to both these risks is decreasing this foreign debt share.

 Consequently, the overall strategy states that the borrowing needs of the government should be satisfied to the greatest possible extent in the domestic market.
 Funds raised in the foreign market should not be higher than the amount of principal of the foreign debt due in the given fiscal year.
 However, additional borrowing can be executed in the foreign market to facilitate early repayment of the foreign currency debt.
-The maturity of the newly issued debt should avoid the years with the highest foreign debt repayments, namely 2004-2009.
-Furthermore, proceeds from privatization obtained in foreign currencies are used for foreign debt service and repayment. - 939.
-The percentage of foreign debt (according to the place of issue) to total debt decreased from 49 percent in 1999 to 35 percent at the end of November 2001.
+The maturity of the newly issued debt should avoid the years with the highest foreign debt repayments, namely 2004-09.
+Furthermore, proceeds from privatization obtained in foreign currencies are used for foreign debt service and repayment.

+The percentage of foreign debt (according to the place of issue) as part of total debt decreased from 49 percent in 1999 to 35 percent at the end of November 2001.
 During the same period, the debt expressed in terms of U.S. dollars fell from US\$31.3 billion to US\$24.7 billion in November 2001.
-These significant declines were mainly the result of the early redemption of the Brady Bonds.
-In addition, Poland signed an agreement in October 2001 with Brazil under which, by exception and approval of the Paris Club, debt with nominal value of \$US3.32 billion was repaid early for amount of \$US2.46 billion. - 940.
-Currently, an important issue is the preparation of the foreign debt refinancing for the period of peak payments in the Paris Club in years 2004-2009.
-Owing to the very strong dependency of the debt repayment manner on Poland's political and economic situation, the actions undertaken should be geared to the current situation.
-Poland's entry into the European Union will strengthen the country's credibility and broaden its access to international markets, while the subsequent joining the Monetary Union will mean a substantial decrease in share of foreign debt.
+These significant declines were mainly the result of the early redemption of Brady bonds.
+In addition, Poland signed an agreement with Brazil in October 2001, under which, by exception and approval of the Paris Club, debt with nominal value of \$US3.32 billion was repaid early for the amount of \$US2.46 billion.

+Currently, an important issue is the preparation of the foreign debt refinancing for the period of peak payments to the Paris Club in the years 2004-09.
+Owing to the very strong dependence of the debt repayment manner on Poland's political and economic situation, the actions undertaken should be geared to the current situation.
+Poland's entry into the European Union (EU) will strengthen the country's credibility and broaden its access to international markets, and subsequently joining the European Economic and Monetary Union will mean a substantial decrease in the share of foreign debt.